-- (a) a copy of this constitution and any amendments made to it; and - (b) a copy of the CIO's latest trustees' annual report and statement of accounts.
+- (a) a copy of this constitution, a copy of any rules issued pursuant to clause 27 and any amendments made to these documents; and - (b) a copy of the ADCH's latest trustees' annual report and statement of accounts.

-15. Retirement and removal of charity trustees
+16. Retirement and removal of charity trustees

-- (1) A charity trustee ceases to hold office if he or she: - (a) retires by notifying the CIO in writing (but only if enough charity trustees will remain in office when the notice of resignation takes effect to form a quorum for meetings); - (b) is absent without the permission of the charity trustees from three consecutive meetings and the trustees resolve that his or her office be vacated; - (c) dies: - (d) in the written opinion, given to the CIO, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a trustee and may remain so for more than three months; - (e) is removed by the members of the CIO in accordance with sub-clause (2) of this clause; or - (f) is disqualified from acting as a charity trustee by virtue of section 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision). - (2) A charity trustee shall be removed from office if a resolution to remove that trustee is proposed at a general meeting of the members called for that purpose and properly convened in accordance with clause 11, and the resolution is passed by a majority of votes cast at the meeting. - (3) A resolution to remove a charity trustee in accordance with this clause shall not take effect unless the individual concerned has been given at least 14 clear days' notice in writing that the resolution is to be proposed, specifying the circumstances alleged to justify removal from office, and has been given a reasonable opportunity of making oral and/or written representations to the members of the CIO.
+- (1) A charity trustee ceases to hold office if he or she: - (a) retires by rotation in accordance with clause 14(1); - (b) being an ex officio trustee, vacates the relevant office of Secretary or Treasurer; - (c) retires by notifying the ADCH in writing (but only if enough charity trustees will remain in office when the notice of resignation takes effect to form a quorum for meetings); - (d) is absent without the permission of the charity trustees from all their meetings held within a period of six months and the trustees resolve that his or her office be vacated; - (e) dies - (f) in the written opinion, given to the company, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (g) is disqualified from acting as a charity trustee by virtue of section 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision) - (h) is the subject of a resolution passed by at least two-thirds of the trustees of the CIO eligible to vote requiring that he or she be removed from office.
+Such a resolution shall not be passed unless he or she has been given at least 14 days' notice in writing that the resolution is to be proposed, specifying the circumstances alleged to justify the removal from office, and has been afforded a reasonable opportunity of either (at his or her option) being heard by or making written representations to the trustees; or - (i) is removed by the members of the ADCH in accordance with sub-clause (2) of this clause;. - (2) A charity trustee shall be removed from office if a resolution to remove that trustee is proposed at a general meeting of the members called for that purpose and properly convened in accordance with clause 12, and the resolution is passed by a two-thirds majority of votes cast at the meeting. - (3) A resolution to remove a charity trustee in accordance with this clause shall not take effect unless the individual concerned has been given at least 14 clear days' notice in writing that the resolution is to be proposed, specifying the circumstances alleged to justify removal from office, and has been given a reasonable opportunity of making oral and/or written representations to the members of the ADCH.

-16. Reappointment of charity trustees
+17. Re-election / reappointment of charity trustees

-Any person who retires as a charity trustee by rotation or by giving notice to the CIO is eligible for reappointment.
-A charity trustee who has served for three consecutive terms may not be reappointed for a fourth consecutive term but may be reappointed after an interval of at least one year.
+Any person who retires as a charity trustee by rotation or by giving notice to the ADCH is eligible for re-election.
+A charity trustee who has served for two consecutive terms may not be re-elected for a third consecutive term, or appointed under clause 14(1)(d), but may be re-elected or reappointed after an interval of at least one year.

-17. Taking of decisions by charity trustees
+18. Taking of decisions by charity trustees